code-not-found/code-not-found.github.io/_posts/grpc/2018-05-15-grpc-java-example.md

 You specify how you want the information you're serializing to be structured by defining protocol buffer message types in <var>.proto</var> files.
 Each protocol buffer message is a small logical record of information, containing a series of name-value pairs.

-For this example we define a first message containing information about a <var>Person</var> and a second message containing a <var>Greeting</var>.
+For this example, we define a first message containing information about a <var>Person</var> and a second message containing a <var>Greeting</var>.
 Both are then used in a <var>sayHello()</var> RPC method that takes the person message from the client and returns a greeting from the server.

 We also define the version of the protocol buffers language that is used (proto3) in addition to package name and an option that enables the generation of separate files for different classes.